 - Identify new therapies for prevention of thromboembolic stroke in patients with atrial fibrillation

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for ContinuingMedical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and the Cardiovascular Institute of Rhode Island Hospital and The MiriamHospital.
 The Warren Alpert Medical School of Brown University is accredited by the ACCME to provide continuing medical education for physicians.

-Conference registration fee includes: Breakfast, breaks, lunch, and access to an online syllabus.
+Conference registration fee includes: Breakfast, lunch, complimentary valet parking and access to an online syllabus.

 $100.00 Other Healthcare Professionals

 $75.00 Residents and Fellows

 After March 29

 Please notify the Brown CME Office in writing at least two weeks prior to

 Jointly Sponsored By: